mikerott/microservice-tls-detector/README.md

 * SSLv2
 * SSLv2Hello

+This makes sense, considering how ancient and unsecure the latter two are.
+However, to be complete about the checks I want to run, I need to use an alternative JCE provider that _does_ support the latter two, like [BouncyCastle](https://www.bouncycastle.org/java.html).
+I started going down the road of setting it up as the provider, but due to timeboxing, I stopped and left it as a requirement to finish later.

 ## Algorithm Completion

+### The Problem

 I tried several sites, including ones I knew supported SSLv3, but it appears the JVM I was using lacked support for the cipher algorithm being used by one of the sites, so this service reports a false "TLS only" indicator.